 Nokia's India unit announced a slew of new 5G and Internet of Things (IoT) technology services that it plans to deploy in the country, mostly targeted at governments that can use the solutions to create smart cities and improve public safety.

-KPMG and Microsoft has announced a strategic Internet of Things (IoT) Advisory partnership in India.
+KPMG and Microsoft have announced a strategic Internet of Things (IoT) Advisory partnership in India.
 The aim to enable the two companies to combine their technologies, industry insights, and creative thinking to accelerate the digital transformation of large and mid-market Indian enterprises.
-The Advisory will help companies deploy solutions that can drive cloud based automation, generate operational insights through IoT, provide better customer relationship management and analytics, improve organizational agility, and increase workforce mobility.
+The Advisory will help companies deploy solutions that can drive cloud-based automation, generate operational insights through IoT, provide better customer relationship management and analytics, improve organizational agility, and increase workforce mobility.

-Technology firm Cisco has signed two Memorandums of Understanding (MoUs) with the state government which aim to establish an IoT Innovation hub with the International Centre for Entrepreneurship and Technology (iCreate) at iCreate's campus near Bavla, Ahmedabad, and deliver a smart city project in Gujarat International Finance Tec-City (GIFT).
+Technology firm Cisco has signed two Memorandums of Understanding (MoUs) with the state government which aims to establish an IoT Innovation hub with the International Centre for Entrepreneurship and Technology (iCreate) at iCreate's campus near Bavla, Ahmedabad, and delivers a smart city project in Gujarat International Finance Tec-City (GIFT).

-Clearly, Internet of Things is the next big wave in India.
+Clearly, the Internet of Things is the next big wave in India.